7Cedars/separated-powers/gitbook/README.md

 The Powers Protocol is a role restricted governance protocol.

-This means, simply, that all governance actions are restricted along pre-assigned roles: Only accounts with role 2 can vote for role 2 proposals, execute actions designated for role 2, and so on.
+This means, simply, that all governance actions are restricted by roles that are assigned to accounts.
+Only accounts with a 'Senior' role can vote for senior proposals, execute actions designated for seniors, and so on.

 It allows for the creation of checks and balances between roles, guard-railing specific (AI agentic) accounts and creating hybrid on- and off-chain organizations, among many other use cases.